Lille confirm two members of coaching staff to join Mourinho at Tottenham | Malay Mail

-PARIS, Nov 21 — Portuguese duo Joao Sacramento and Nuno Santos are to leave their jobs as coaches at Lille in order to become part of compatriot Jose Mourinho's staff at Tottenham Hotspur, the French club said yesterday.
+LILLE, Nov 22 ― Portuguese duo Joao Sacramento and Nuno Santos are to leave their jobs as coaches at Lille in order to become part of compatriot Jose Mourinho's staff at Tottenham Hotspur, the French club said on Wednesday.

 Sacramento, 30, was the assistant coach to Christophe Galtier in northern France.
 He initially joined Lille in January 2017 and worked under former coach Marcelo Bielsa, who was sacked later that year.